by Paul Oppenheimer

 But Blows took a deep breath and hugged his elbows, gazing at Henscher as if lost in a trance.
 “Nah, there’s no chance of anything funny about you, fella.
 Not any.
 You’re probably the sort who waits.
 You may even be one of the old ones.”

-And Blows took a breath of his own.
+And Henscher took a breath of his own.
 “I tried telling someone back in there about my patience, but he didn’t pay any attention.
 Not any, or so you’d better believe.”

 “I do believe it.”